MathematicusLucian/WordpressTS/README.md

 # WordpressTS
-Angular Front-End App rendering WP theme and fetching JSON via API from Wordpress set as Headless CMS
+Angular Front-End App for Headless CMS (Wordpress modified).
+Fetches posts as JSON via API, and renders WP theme.

 The goal behind this project is to remove the front-end from the back-end WordPress installation.
 By utilizing WP-API and other plugins you can turn your WordPress installation into a back-end API endpoint.